AI-powered Community App Development for Sports Clubs and Their Members

 Libraries & frameworks

-Spring Framework, Spring Cloud, Android SDK, Glide, iOS SDK, GoogleMaps SDK, Fabric, Crashlytics, Jenkins, JUnit, Docker, Apache
+Spring Framework, Spring Cloud, OpenAI API, GPT-4, Llama, Gemini, Android SDK, Glide, iOS SDK, GoogleMaps SDK, Fabric, Crashlytics, Jenkins, JUnit, Docker, Apache

 Results

-After four months of well-knit cooperation, the Mbicycle team provided the client with a server-side solution that was completely ready for operation and scaling.
-We also delivered an administration panel on the client-side as well as two native iOS and Android mobile applications with robust functionality that met all the original requirements.
+After four months of well-knit cooperation, experts from Mbicycle provided a server-side solution that was completely ready for operation and scaling.
+We also implemented an administration panel on the client-side, AI-chatbot and messenger features for users, and developed iOS and Android mobile apps with robust functionality to meet all the initial requirements.
+The client noted that the integration of AI-based functionality allowed them to speed up in-app communication and provided their customers convenient access to various useful information.

 At the moment, we are working on converting the server-side part into a ready-made SDK for the client to differentiate their commercial offering and start distributing this packaged solution to other interested companies.